Kusheh, Bardaskan

-Kusheh (كوشه) (Note: Also romanized as Kūsheh; also known as Kosheh) is a village in Shahrabad Rural District of Shahrabad District, Bardaskan County, Razavi Khorasan province, Iran.
+Kusheh (كوشه) (Note: Also romanized as Kūsheh; also known as Kosheh) is a village in Shahrabad Rural District of Shahrabad District in Bardaskan County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,768 in 419 households.
 The following census in 2011 counted 1,673 people in 473 households.
-The 2016 census measured the population of the village as 1,627 people in 511 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,627 people in 511 households, the most populous in its rural district.